-- Any suggestion you speak for Castle in your personal communications, including in emails, blogs, message boards and social networking sites. - Temptations to use your job title or affiliation outside of work for Castle - such as in charitable or community work - without making clear the fact that the use is for identification only and that you are not representing the Company. - Invitations to speak "off the record" to reporters or others who ask you for information about Castle.
+- Any suggestion you speak for Castle in your personal communications, including in emails, blogs, message boards and social networking sites. - Temptations to use your job title or affiliation outside of work for Castle - such as in charitable or community work - without making clear the fact that the use is for identification only and that you are not representing Castle. - Invitations to speak "off the record" to reporters or others who ask you for information about Castle.

-Question At the end of the last quarter reporting period, my manager asked me to record additional expenses even though I had not yet received the invoices from the supplier and the work has not yet started.
-I agreed to do it, mostly because I didn't think it really made a difference since we were all sure that the work would be completed in the next quarter.
-Now I wonder if I did the right thing.
+Question At the end of the last quarter reporting period, my manager asked my co-worker to record additional expenses even though we had not yet received the invoices from the supplier and the work has not yet started.
+My co-worker agreed to do it.
+I didn't think it really made a difference since we were all sure that the work would be completed in the next quarter.
+Was this appropriate?
+Answer No, it was not.

-Answer No you did not.
 Costs must be recorded in the period in which they are incurred.
-The work was not started and the costs were not incurred by the date you recorded the transaction.
+The work was not started and the costs were not incurred by the date your co-worker recorded the transaction.
 It was therefore a misrepresentation and, depending on the circumstances, could amount to fraud.